Upward Facing Plank opens up the chest and strengthens the hands, wrists, shoulders and core. It’s great for correcting poor posture.

 - Press your palms into the mat and squeeze your shoulder blades together to stretch your chest and engage your upper back muscles.

-- Avoid Upward Facing Plank if you have a wrist, neck, shoulder or foot injury.
+- Avoid this pose if you have a wrist, neck, shoulder or foot injury.